 Interrupts are an important part of any microcontroller system.
 When an external event or an internal function such as a Timer/Event Counter requires microcontroller attention, their corresponding interrupt will enforce a temporary suspension of the main program allowing the microcontroller to direct attention to their respective needs.
-Each device contains a single external interrupt and single internal timer interrupt functions.
-The external interrupt is controlled by the action of the external INT pin, while the internal interrupt are controlled by Timer/Event Counter 0 or 1 overflow, a Real Time Clock overflow, a DTMF reciever valid character reception, a multifunction interrupt.
+The external interrupt is controlled by the action of the external iNT, PINT pins, while the internal interrupt are controlled by Timer/Event Counter 0 or 1 overflow, a Real Time Clock overflow, a DTMF reciever valid character reception, an FSK decoder packet data reception or a multifunction interrupt.